Powered by HomeInsurance.com (NPN: 8781838)

 Can I be denied life insurance due to mental health?

-When looking for life insurance with mental health challenges, it can be important to shop around.
+When looking for life insurance with mental health conditions, it can be important to shop around.
 Find a handful of likely companies and ask each one for quotes for the same levels and type of coverage.
 Don't be discouraged if you are turned down by any of them — you may be able to find the right carrier with diligent research.
 Working with an experienced life insurance broker may also be beneficial as they can shop around on your behalf.

 If you have not found a traditional term or permanent policy that works for you, consider guaranteed issue life insurance.
 This type of coverage offers low levels (usually less than $50,000) of protection but does not require a medical exam or questionnaire.
 If you are in the workforce, you may also want to ask your human resources department if there is group life insurance available for employees.